dyncarl8-oss/auto-welcome/WHOP_WEBHOOK_SETUP.md

 After setting up:
 1. Use the "Test Webhook" button in your Whop dashboard
-2. Check your server logs for: `Received Whop webhook: membership_went_valid`
+2. Check your server logs for: `📥 Received Whop webhook action: membership.went_valid`
 3. If you see this message, the webhook is working!

 ### 4. Test with a Real Member